prestoalvarez/celestia-zkevm-hl-testnet/hyperlane/README.md

 ```

 2. Enroll the collateral token ID from the celestia-app cosmosnative module as the remote router on the synthetic token contract (EVM).
-Normally this should be possible to configure in a `warp-config.yaml` using the hyperlane CLI however, there isn't cosmosnative support yet.
+Normally this should be possible to configure in a `warp-config.yaml` using the hyperlane CLI however, there isn't any cosmos-native support yet.
 Instead, we attempt to do this manually by invoking the EVM contract directly.

 ```